FoxCloudera/jumpboxMaster/README.md

 #  The goal of this repo is to setup cloud security components and build out instances.

 ## Notes:
-*  Currently only works on AWS.
+*  Currently only works on AWS and Azure.
 More to come soon...
 *  This was built and tested on Docker Version: 19.03.1
 *  This assumes you already have Docker installed